videojs/video.js/README.markdown

 - Fix: Removed trailing comma that was breaking IE7
 - Fix: Removed some vars from global scope
 - Fix: Changed a document.onmousemove to an eventListener to prevent conflicts
+- Fix: Added a unique ID to FlowPlayer demo object to fix a FlowPlayer bug.
+Thanks @emirpprime.

 1.1.2 (2010-09-20)